fiestajetsam/I-D/draft-gruessing-ntp-ntpv5-requirements/draft-gruessing-ntp-ntpv5-requirements.md

 ---back

 # Acknowledgements

-The author would like to acknowledge Daniel Franke, Watson Ladd, Miroslav Lichvar for their existing documents and ideas.
+The author would like to thank Doug Arnold for contributions to this document, and would like to acknowledge Daniel Franke, Watson Ladd, Miroslav Lichvar for their existing documents and ideas.
 The author would also like to thank Angelo Moriondo, Franz Karl Achard, and Malcom McLean for providing the author with motivation.